• Skip to main content

 📃Ingredient notes and substitutions

-• Milk - Both plant-based milk and regular milk will work in this recipe.
-Use one that is unflavored and unsweetened.
+• Milk - Both plant-based and regular milk are great options.
+For the best results, be sure to use one that’s unflavored and unsweetened.

 🔪How to make

-Cooked onion and garlic in a cast iron skillet with an empty sauce dish beside.
+Cooked onion and garlic in a cast iron skillet.

 ✅Helpful tips